RobTillaart/MAX14661/README.md

 ## Description

+**Experimental**

-The MAX14661 multiplexer is a 16 x 2 channel multiplexer.
+The MAX14661 multiplexer is a sort of 16 x 2 channel multiplexer.
-It has 2 lines A and B which can be connected up to 16 A lines and 16 B lines.
+It has 16 ABxx lines which can be connected to COM-A and/or COM-B.

+Need REDO

 The library provides 4 kinds of interfaces (see below)
 - **PAIR** switch A and B in pairs